charleseke/aws-account-governance-lab/README.md

 5. For "Zone of trust", select "Current account"
 6. Click "Create analyzer"

-2. **Logging and Monitoring** -- Set up CloudTrail and CloudWatch for comprehensive logging and monitoring
+## 2. Logging and Monitoring -- Set up CloudTrail and CloudWatch for comprehensive logging and monitoring
 ### Step 2.1: Configure CloudTrail
 1. Navigate to CloudTrail service
 2. Click "Create trail"